syncthing/docs/users/security.rst

 When automatic upgrades are enabled, Syncthing checks for a new version at startup and then once every twelve hours.
-This is by an HTTPS request to the download site for releases, currently **hosted at GitHub**.
+This is by an HTTPS request to the download site for releases, currently **hosted by :users:`calmh`**.
 Automatic upgrades default to **on** (unless Syncthing was compiled with upgrades disabled).

 Even when automatic upgrades are disabled in the configuration, an upgrade check as above is done when the GUI is loaded, in order to show the "Upgrade to ..." button when necessary.
-This can be disabled only by compiling syncthing with upgrades disabled.
+This can be disabled only by compiling Syncthing with upgrades disabled.

+The actual download, should an upgrade be available, is done from **GitHub**, thus exposing the user to them.

-In effect this exposes the majority of the Syncthing population to tracking by the operator of the download site (currently GitHub).
-That data is not available to outside parties (including :user:`calmh` etc), except that download counts per release binary are available in the GitHub API.
-The upgrade check (or download) requests *do not* contain any identifiable information about the user, device, Syncthing version, etc.
+The upgrade check (or download) requests *do not* contain any identifiable information about the user or device.

 Usage Reporting
 ~~~~~~~~~~~~~~~